dwewers/sdv503-lab-11-dwewers/README.md

 Introduction to Javascript Data Structure

 We use data structures when we want to store and organise data.
 When we do this, we can make this stored data easier to access, navigate and modify.
-Depending on what structure we use, we can sort and store the data in a vairety of different ways.
-We use data structures in a variety of ways, and is used all throughout computer systems.
-Advantages of using data structures includes ease in managing and utilizing large datasets, navigate and find specific data withing a database easier, and to simplify and speed up overall data processing.
+Depending on what structure we use, we can sort and store the data in a variety of different ways.
+We use data structures in a variety of ways and is used all throughout computer systems.
+Advantages of using data structures include ease in managing and utilising large datasets, navigate and find specific data within a database easier, and to simplify and speed up overall data processing.

-The use of data structures is very important in real world practise if we want an effective and efficient workflow.
-Use of data structures can assisnt in management and problem solving withing systems.
+The use of data structures is very important in real-world practise if we want an effective and efficient workflow.
+Use of data structures can assist in management and problem solving withing systems.
 The better we can organise, the easier and more efficient it is to find and modify data.
 Within Javascript, there are two data structures.
 These structures being primitive and non-primitive.
 The main difference between the two is that the primitive data structure and data types are native to javascript.
-This means that they include such things as boolean, null, number, string, etc. Whereas a non-primitive data structure or data type is the opposite.
-The types are definced by the programmer, rather than the javascript language.
+This means that they include such things as boolean, null, number, string, etc.
+Whereas a non-primitive data structure or data type is the opposite.
+The types are defined by the programmer, rather than the javascript language.
 This means that they include things such as linear data structures, static data structures, and dynamic data structures.

 There are several different types of Javascript data structures.
 These include structures such as Stack, Queue, linked list, Hash tables and trees.
 _____________________________________________________________________